Follow the step by step process or choose what situation that best describes you:

 What a milestone you have passed!
 You are now a licensed member of the Oregon bar!
 During your first Continuing Legal Education (CLE) reporting period, you must complete 15 credits that includes 10 practical skills, one legal ethics, one child abuse reporting, and one elimination of bias course.
 You must also participate in the State Bar’s New Lawyer Mentoring Program (NLMP) during your first year of practice.
 This program offers you individual guidance on what makes up a highly competent legal practice.
 Additionally, it promotes collegiality, professionalism and civility among Oregon attorneys.
 Your mentor can answer just about any question that you may have in starting out as a new Oregon lawyer.

 Where should you work, as a new lawyer in Oregon?
 Should you open your own solo practice, join an existing legal firm, work for a corporation, or what?
-There are two Fortune 500 corporations in Oregon, which may hire legal help from time to time: Nike in Beaverton and Precision Castparts in Portland.
-Other companies with locations in Oregon that may need legal assistance include accounting firm PWC in Portland, and Microsoft Corporation in Portland.
+There are two Fortune 500 corporations in Oregon, which may hire legal help from time to time: Nike in Beaverton and Lithia Motors, Inc. in Medford.
+Other companies with locations in Oregon that may need legal assistance include accounting firm PricewaterhouseCoopers LLP n Portland, and Microsoft Corporation in Portland and Tigard.

-Law firms in Oregon that may be a great place to get your start as a lawyer include international business litigation firm Perkins Coie LLP in Portland; Schwabe, family law specialists Williamson & Wyatt in Portland, Bend and Salem; multi-practice firm Harrang Long Gary Rudnick, LLC in Eugene, Portland and Salem; and business litigators Harris Law Firm, P.C. in Hillsboro.
+Law firms in Oregon that may be a great place to get your start as a lawyer include international business litigation firm Perkins Coie LLP in Portland; Schwabe, Williamson & Wyatt general practice attorneys in Portland, Bend and Salem; multi-practice firm Harrang Long Gary Rudnick, LLC in Eugene, Portland and Salem; and business litigators Harris Velazquez Gibbens Attorneys at Law in Hillsboro.

 Legal specialty certification